 In a cloud, there are many distributed resources acting as one.
 This makes the cloud very tolerant of errors, due to the distribution of data.
 Use of the cloud tends to lessen the creation of different versions of files, due to shared access to records and data.

-DigitalOcean and AWS are cloud service platforms that offer database storage, computer power among other functionalities.
+are cloud service platforms that offer database storage, computer power among other functionalities.
 DigitalOcean versus AWS is as named a David versus Goliath story with a twist.
 The brave upstart, DigitalOcean, faces a setup behemoth.
 Like David, DigitalOcean has a technique that plays to its strengths while staying away from a fight with Amazon.
 But this isn’t a battle until the very end.
 Amazon and AWS address the necessities of various groups of audiences and realizing what each does well will empower you to pick between them.

 DigitalOcean (spelled as a single word; “Digital Ocean” was a 90’s-era producer of wireless communications gadgets) is a new cloud hosting supplier.
 Launched in 2011, DigitalOcean concentrates solely on developers’ needs.
 The organization currently has 9 data centers positioned in San Francisco, Singapore, Amsterdam, New York and London.